 New parents need cars that are safe, practical and reasonably priced (don’t forget you now need to think about childcare and college savings).
 But many such new parents are also young and hip — not quite ready to become full-on middle-aged drones just yet.
-Here are some compelling non-minivan options for new parents looking for style and substance alike.

 Toyota Highlander Hybrid